jvp-ux/learnjunipa/src/pages/blog/case-study-compliance.md

 Jacob College uses a manual method of collecting the required NCCD adjustment data, taking staff many hours in the process:

-- Welfare staff have created spreadsheets on the internal share drive
+1. Welfare staff **have created spreadsheets** on the internal share drive:

-  - Teachers access the shared files periodically and add update the adjustments for each student
+   Teachers access the shared files periodically and add update the adjustments for each student<br>
-  - Some teacher do this daily, but most attempt update this at the end of the week <br><br>
+   Some teacher do this daily, but most attempt update this at the end of the week <br><br>

-* Welfare staff often have to **chase** teachers to update and complete data
+2. Welfare staff often have to **chase** teachers to update and complete data
-* Welfare staff **collect** documentary evidence from emails and scanned documents
+3. Welfare staff **collect** documentary evidence from emails and scanned documents
-* Welfare staff **collate** this information into printed folders for reporting periods
+4. Welfare staff **collate** this information into printed folders for reporting periods
-* Welfare staff **prepare** folders of printed information for reporting/auditing
+5. Welfare staff **prepare** folders of printed information for reporting/auditing

 ## The hidden cost of using spreadsheets